Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 For this liquidation to be profitable, the liquidator must ensure: $4.3k > (Gas fees + potential swap fees + potential price slippage costs)

-Key Features of Standard Liquidation
+Key Features of Liquidation

 • Liquidation Amount: Liquidators can repay up to 100% of the borrower's debt in a single transaction